Fix: Terraform Variable Not Set — No Value for Required Variable

 cd /project/terraform

-terraform plan # Finds /project/terraform/terraform.tfvarsCheck for typos in variable names — a TF_VAR_database_Password (capital P) won’t match variable "database_password" (lowercase):
+terraform plan # Finds /project/terraform/terraform.tfvarsCheck for typos in variable names — a TF_VAR_database_Password (capital P) will not match variable "database_password" (lowercase):

 # List all TF_VAR_ environment variables